lpq29743/IAN/README.md

 | Laptop     | 70.846   |
 | Restaurant | 79.107   |

+Note: In the newest version, the results are worse than the results given above, since the code of the model is revised.
+I will optimize the model sooner and report the results.

 ## Todo List

 - Implementing by other deep learning frameworks
+- Softmax mask
+- Optimization to get better performance